Visiting students can apply to the Department of Physics for either:

-- a major project in a research group lasting from a few months up to a year.
-If you would like to come on this basis, you are advised to look at our research pages, and then contact direct the research group(s) in which you are interested.
+- a major project in a research group, lasting from a few months up to a year.
+To apply please look at our research pages, and contact the relevant research group(s) directly.

 Tabbed information block